rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## children

 You can provide custom buttons to your form via the `Form` component's `children`.
-Otherwise a default submit button will be rendered.
+Otherwise a default `Submit` button will be rendered.

-For other ways of modifying the render of the `Submit` button, see both the [Submit Button Options](./uiSchema/#submitbuttonoptions) and the [SubmitButton Template](../advanced-customization/custom-templates/#submitbutton) documentation
+For other ways of modifying the render of this default `Submit` button, see both the [Submit Button Options](./uiSchema/#submitbuttonoptions) and the [SubmitButton Template](../advanced-customization/custom-templates/#submitbutton) documentation.

 ```tsx
 import { RJSFSchema } from "@rjsf/utils";